UCSB-AMPLab/telar-docs/docs/4-iiif-integration.md

 **In your objects CSV or Google Sheet:**

 1. Create an `object_id` (e.g., `museum-textile-001`)
-2. Add the IIIF manifest URL in the `iiif_manifest` column:
+2. Add the IIIF manifest URL in the `source_url` column:
    ```
    https://example.org/iiif/image/abc123/info.json
    ```